vikingeducation/assignment_data_modeling/README.md

 A1) Delete just means hide from the user.
 We keep all data forever.

 Goals: track all the data
-Entities: products, users, orders, order items, shipments, warehouses, countries, cities, states, wishlists, past purchases, reviews
+Entities: products, users, orders, order items, shipments, warehouses, countries, cities, states, zip codes, wishlists, addresses, reviews, credit cards
 Attributes, type and constraints: everybody gets a 1° key.
-Products have name, price, sku, description, picture(s), weights, packing instructions, reviews, ratings Users have fname, lname, country, city, state, email, password, Orders have order items
+Products have name, price, sku, description, picture(s), weights, packing instructions, reviews, ratings, color (may be blank?), size (may be blank?)
-Order Items have products, quantities, shipments they belong to, warehouses they're dispatched from Warehouses have quantities of products, which are decremented when a new Order Item is created and added to a shipment from that warehouse.
-They also have countries, states, cities, and addresses.
+Users have username, fname, lname, email, password, Orders have a user
+Order Items have products, quantities, order, price Warehouses have addresses.
-Credit Cards have billing addresses and associated users - we want to track who shares them.
+Credit Cards have billing addresses (street), foreign key from country/state/city/zip, number, exp, security code.
-Wishlists have users and products
+Wishlists have users
-Past purchases have users, products, quantities, prices Reviews have authors, titles, text, products
+Reviews have authors, titles, text, products
-Ratings have values, products and raters(users)
+Ratings have values, products and raters(users) Shipments have origin, destination, & method
 Relationships:
 Tables: (include date created and updated columns for each)(illustrating each of the above)